 Properly storing your cannabis flower and gear is crucial if you want to keep both in optimal condition.
 But it's not just storing your herb that will dictate the overall cannabis experience.
 You also need to store the rest of your cannabis gear carefully, too.
-Here's everything you need to know about storing cannabis flower, concentrates, and gear.
+Learn the best practices for storing cannabis flower, concentrates, and gear.

 Storing cannabis flower